Print

 1 (4.5 oz) can diced green chiles (optional)

-1/2 cup beef or chicken broth, to preference
+1/2 cup broth, to preference

 Garnishes